 - Is your company’s data transparent to stakeholders and Data Science teams, and is it well-integrated into meaningful conversations around business operations?

 A “no” to any of these questions will be a major red flag.

 Brand, culture and benefits are increasingly valued by the Millennial and Gen X professionals coming to dominate the workforce.
 A dedicated careers page for your Data Science roles and short, consumable video ads can help signal to these potential candidates that you’re serious about data and aligned with their values.

 A staggering 97% of Data Scientists currently feel burnt out, and 70% plan to leave in the next year.
-Showcasing your organization’s work-life balance can be particularly effective when hiring Data Scientists.
+Showcasing your organization’s work-life balance can be particularly effective to hire Data Scientists.